 Getting your inheritance after a loved one’s passing can be a difficult, time-consuming process.
-For you to receive your share, your loved one’s estate must first go through probate, a legal process that ensures estate funds are distributed properly.
-This process can take a few years to complete and incurs expensive legal fees along the way.
+For you to receive your share, your loved one’s estate often must first go through probate, a legal process that ensures estate funds are distributed properly.
+This process can take a few years to complete and incur expensive legal fees along the way.

 Learn what you can expect to pay during the probate process and how Inheritance Funding can help you access your inheritance immediately.

 Who Pays Probate Fees?

 The estate and its heirs pay numerous fees during probate.
 The cost to probate a will varies significantly depending on factors like the estate’s complexity and state probate laws.
 Some of these fees include:

 A family member or someone designated in the will must file a petition for probate with the court to initiate the process.
 The filing fee for this form is typically a few hundred dollars.
 Other court fees vary according to state law and can cost anywhere from a few hundred to over a thousand dollars.